carlfranklin/LowCodeAPI/README.md

 The sample app already has the models and dbContext, but if you want to generate them for your own project, you can follow the instructions at https://docs.microsoft.com/en-us/ef/core/cli/dotnet

-- Make sure you have these packages in your Client project's *.csproj* file:
+- Make sure you have these packages in your Server project's *.csproj* file:

   ```
   <PackageReference Include="Microsoft.EntityFrameworkCore.SqlServer" Version="5.0.0" />